byk4/Obsidian-Vault/Using Buffers.md

 # Copying Model Data to the GPU
 We want to load the Sponza model resouces (textures, vertex buffers, index buffers, etc.) into the GPU.

 - The Upload heap is special RAM where the CPU can read/write and the GPU can read.
-However GPU can access from the Upload heap is lower than access to the default heap.
+However GPU can access from the Upload heap is slower than access to the default heap.

 - We use upload heap to stage data and then instruct the GPU to copy it to resources in default heap (VRAM)